cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 ### README.md

-Create a `README.md` file in the repo where your work lies to detail the purpose of your website, methologies, relevant links, instructions, and more.
+Create a `README.md` file in the repo where your work lies.
+This serves to detail purpose of your website, methologies, relevant links, instructions, and more.
+However, this also forms the landing page of your website.

 - Your file should <b>always</b> be titled as `README.md`.
-No other variants such as `README_gtfs.md` or `read me.md` or ` README.md`.
-The portfolio can only take a `README.md` file when generating the landing page of your website.
+No other variants such as `README_gtfs.md` or `read me.md` or ` README.md` are allowed.
+The portfolio can only take a `README.md` when generating the landing page of your website.
 - If you do accidentally create a `README.md` file with extra strings, you can fix this by taking the following steps:
   - `git rm portfolio/my_analysis/README_accidentally_named_something_else.md`
   - `rm portfolio/my_analysis/_build/html/README_accidentally_named_something.html`.
 We use `rm` because \_build/html folder is not checked into GitHub